 Whatever happens, it will be the first true multi-day chase adventure of 2013 - and there will be plenty of action, be it tornadoes, hail and/or lightning.
 Stay tuned to the Facebook and Twitter page for live updates when internet access allows!

 Looking ahead again in the midrange period, a second big western trough following on the heels of this one is still indicated by models.
 This next trough is shown as being very robust, and will very likely provide at least one or two solid tornado setups as it swings through the center of the US between Monday the 15th and Thursday the 18th.
-My ability to observe storms this next system in the Plains may be constrained by work, however, so I am hesitant to go too high with chase probabilities.
+My ability to photograph storms this next system in the Plains may be constrained by work, however, so I am hesitant to go too high with chase probabilities.
 Even if I scratch a Plains trip for these dates, a couple of Midwest opportunities are almost certain during the same time for lightning and possibly tornadoes.
 Midwest setup expeditions thankfully aren't affected by my work schedule.

 The following table charts the probability of a Great Plains storm photography expedition for the indicated date ranges: